Welcome to the Stat 295

 Grading

 The course grade will be based 80% on the assignments and 20% on class participation.
-By class participation, I mean that I will often leave unanswered questions in the notes that will be found on the web.
+By class participation, we mean that we will often leave unanswered questions in the notes that will be found on the web.
 You should read the notes in advance and attempt to answer these questions for yourselves.
-I will ask students for their answers to these questions in class.
-Also, I will sometimes ask for students' ideas about how they solved the assignments.
+We will ask students for their answers to these questions in class.
+Also, we will sometimes ask for students' ideas about how they solved the assignments.

 Office Hours